srivasanth23/srivasanth23/README.md

 <h3 align="center">A passionate Software developer from India.
 Currently looking for a frontend internships. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="50"></h3>

 ## 🚀 About Me
-I'm a full-stack developer who is passionate about making dynamic, user-friendly websites and who enjoys learning a lot about front-end and back-end.
+I'm a MERN stack developer who is passionate about making dynamic, user-friendly websites and who enjoys learning a lot about front-end and back-end.

-I've always been a dedicated student currently in 3rd year of B.Tech Computer Science & Engineering and prepared to contribute to organizational success while developing new skills and gaining real-world experience.
+I've always been a dedicated student currently in 4th year of B.Tech Computer Science & Engineering and prepared to contribute to organizational success while developing new skills and gaining real-world experience.

-🌱 I’m currently learning **DSA stack**
+🌱 I’m currently learning **DSA**

 ## 👩‍💻 Experience
 - Python Developer at ArtBider.